 The school provides books to all students.
 Reasonable wear and tear is expected as a result of daily use.
 Unreasonable damage to textbooks will result in fines.
-All school books must be covered.
-School book covers are available at the student store.
+All school books must be covered at teacher discretion.
 Lost textbooks must be paid for and replaced immediately.
 Fines must be paid to the office at the time of loss.
 Damaged or lost books must be paid for before the final report card can be issued.